• Facebook

 Scholarship Overview

-Several SCHOLARSHIP OPPORTUNITIES are STILL OPEN to members of the high school Class of 2026 with individual deadlines listed below.
-Students applying for open opportunities should log into our scholarship portal and complete the “2026 Northern New York Community Foundation Scholarship” application.
+All SCHOLARSHIP OPPORTUNITIES for the high school Class of 2026 are now CLOSED.
+Students who have applied for open opportunities may access the scholarship portal here to complete all required follow-ups.
 Meanwhile, we encourage you to explore our website to learn more about our scholarship opportunities and see the impact of these awards.

 The online Universal Application is now CLOSED for the Community Foundation’s Freshman Scholarship for students continuing their education after high school in academic year 2026-2027.